Supplier Citizenship Policy

 - The wages and benefits offered to employees must meet or exceed the local legal minimum laws and standards.
 Total compensation should be sufficient to meet the employees’ basic needs and provide some discretionary income.
 Where total compensation does not meet worker’s basic needs and provide some discretionary income, the Supplier shall consider actions that seek to progressively realize a level of compensation that does.

 - Employees must be provided with clear information about their wages and benefits on a regular basis.

 - Suppliers will conduct their business activities such that it is in compliance with applicable environmental laws, norms and regulations.

-- Suppliers will promote protection of the environment and the conservation of natural resources.
+- Suppliers should mitigate negative impacts that the workplace has on the environment and promote protection of the environment and the conservation of natural resources.

 - A supplier’s local policy shall be consistent with the requirements set forth in the Acushnet Company Supplier Citizenship Policy and communicated to its employees.
 If the supplier does not have a local policy, it shall communicate the contents of the Acushnet Company Supplier Citizenship Policy to its employees.

 - The supplier’s management system shall include practices to include investigating, addressing and responding to the concerns of employees with regard to compliance with this Policy.
-The supplier shall refrain from disciplining or otherwise discriminating against any employee for providing information concerning the supplier’s compliance with the Acushnet Company Supplier Citizenship Policy.
+The supplier shall not discipline or otherwise discriminate against any employee for providing information concerning the supplier’s compliance with the Acushnet Company Supplier Citizenship Policy.